simile-ong/sql/02_activities/assignments/Assignment2.md

 ```
 Your answer...
 ```
-Type 1 models will overwrite the addresses
+Type 1 models will overwrite the addresses.

+To implement this in the ERD, I would add an additional column in the customer table so that every time a customer updates their address, the most recent address will overwrite the previously recorded address.

-Type 2 models will retain current and past data
+Type 2 models will retain current and past data.

+To implement this in the ERD, I added a new table called "customer_addresses" that will record every address that a customer has used.

+Source: Schott, Madison.
+"Slowly Changing Dimensions: What they are and why they matter."
+ThoughtSpot, 2023, https://www.thoughtspot.com/data-trends/data-modeling/slowly-changing-dimensions-in-data-warehouse.

 Source: